lucasgmagalhaes/lightRest/README.md

 ## Benchmark

-As mentioned, the goal of this library is only to be a lightweight version of the amazin RestSharp version and to encapsulate the native class `HttpClient` that the .NET already has.
+As mentioned, the goal of this library is only to be a lightweight version of the amazing RestSharp lib and to encapsulate the native class `HttpClient` that the .NET already has.

-The above table shows a benchmark between `LightRest`, `RestSharp` and the native `HttpClient`:
+The above table shows a benchmark between `LightRest`, `RestSharp` and the native `HttpClient`, where a GET request is made to an API which returns a response with `100ms` of delay per request.

+Two tests were made: One with a `1kb` response size. and another one with a `103.27kb` response size

+All tests were made with the following configs:

 ``` ini